Spring Sale! Upto 50% Off!

 Who it helps most: Herbal comforters can be great for:

 Evidence and effectiveness: The research on herbal bedding is still growing, but early observations are promising.
 Users report falling asleep faster and waking up less during the night.
 Some people also notice they feel more emotionally balanced and that their skin looks better over time (which explains the anti-aging claims).
 While more studies are needed, the combination of aromatherapy with comfortable bedding makes sense as a sleep aid.
+For a deeper dive into how herbal bedding works, check out our Silk Pillowcase Guide: Benefits, Care & How to Choose.

 Safety and side effects: One of the biggest advantages of herbal comforters is their safety.
 Since you're not ingesting anything, the risk of side effects is very low.
 The main concern would be for people with allergies to specific herbs or plants.
 Otherwise, these are generally considered safe for nightly use.